 Exclusive Source — Zero Public Overlap

-Our private codebases are not in any public dataset.
-Models trained on CodeData learn from code patterns, decisions, and problem-solving approaches that have never appeared in pre-training data — which means genuine capability improvement rather than memorisation of patterns the model already knows.
+Our 50,000+ private codebases are not in any public dataset.
+Models trained on CodeData learn from code patterns and problem-solving approaches that have never appeared in pre-training data — which means genuine capability improvement, not memorisation of already-known patterns.

 Real Production Code — Not Toy Examples

-Public GitHub code skews toward tutorial repositories, academic projects, and clean examples.
-Our private codebases come from real production systems — with the messy architecture decisions, legacy constraints, and hard-won engineering judgments that real software contains.
-Models trained on this data perform better in real deployment environments.
+Public GitHub skews toward tutorials and clean examples.
+Our codebases come from real production systems — with the messy architecture decisions, legacy constraints, and hard-won engineering judgments that real software contains.
+Models perform better in real deployment as a result.

 🧠